harinigunabalan/LocalSiri/README.md

 * Services from IBM Bluemix cloud platform as the back-end server is used for tasks dissemination, data aggregation and visualization

+### Features and Utilities:
+* Use the app to post Queries about a new place, he has just now moved into and get information from Real people around you
+* Server intelligently identifies the potential users in Proximity and post your questions to them as a Notification
+* Use it as Forum for Location based discussions
+* Use it in case of Emergency situations to Notify need for help (Ex.
+Blood donation needed)
+* Use it in Schools and Colleges to advertise events
+* Use it in Business to Advertise offers
+* Minimal User Permissions